OpenTermsArchive/contrib-versions/Instagr/Privacy Policy.md

 *   Instagram Help Center

-*   Community Guidelines
-*   Controlling Your Visibility
-*   Learn How to Address Abuse
-*   Blocking People
-*   Safety Tips
-*   Tips for Parents
-*   Information for Law Enforcement
-*   Report Something
-*   Sharing Photos Safely
-*   About Eating Disorders
-*   Privacy Policy
-*   Terms of Use
-*   Platform Policy
-*   Back

 Privacy Policy

 In September 2012, we announced that Instagram had been acquired by Facebook.
 We knew that by teaming up with Facebook, we could build a better Instagram for you.
 Since then, we've been collaborating with Facebook's team on ways to do just that.
 As part of our new collaboration, we've learned that by being able to share insights and information with each other, we can build better experiences for our users.